4

 The Impact of Metal in Urban Trees on Sawmill Operations

-Metal appears more often in trees from urban settings than in those harvested from forests, although it sometimes occurs in forest trees as well.
-When a sawmill blade hits a metal object, it shears off the teeth, rendering the blade ineffective for cutting.
+Metal appears more often in trees from urban settings than in those harvested from forests.
+Although it sometimes occurs in forest trees as well.
+When a sawmill blade hits a metal object, it shears off the teeth.
+This renders the blade ineffective for cutting.
 This disruption halts the sawing process until workers install a fresh blade.
 Professionals then re-tip the damaged blade, which adds costs and removes it from production for an extended period.
+The business of selling yard trees often suffers due to such disruptions.

 Metal objects can completely destroy the blade in severe cases, potentially costing the mill hundreds or even thousands of dollars.
 The value of a typical sawmill blade often far exceeds the value of almost any tree the sawmill cuts.